App Comparisons

 Who Should Use WhatsApp vs iMessage?

-Choose WhatsApp if your contacts span multiple platforms, countries, or operating systems.
+Choose WhatsApp if your contacts span multiple platforms or countries.
 Choose iMessage if everyone you message uses Apple devices and you want the deepest integration with iOS and macOS.

 Privacy-Focused Users

 Neither app is the gold standard for privacy-conscious users.
 Signal remains the recommended option for those who prioritize minimal data collection.
-However, between the two, iMessage has a slight edge — Apple’s business model does not depend on advertising, reducing the incentive to harvest user data.
+Between the two, iMessage has a slight edge: Apple’s business model does not depend on advertising, which reduces the incentive to harvest user data.
+Meta’s does, and that structural difference matters regardless of what WhatsApp’s privacy policy says.

 The WhatsApp vs iMessage debate looks very different by region.
 In the UK, 79% of smartphone users use WhatsApp, while iMessage is the dominant app in the US among iPhone owners, according to Statista’s UK messaging data.